Secession in the United States: Partition of a state

+Several states, such as Ohio and Tennessee, were created from territory, such as the Northwest Territory or the Southwest Territory, that had been ceded to the US several years earlier by other US states, such as Connecticut and North Carolina.

 Many unsuccessful proposals to partition U.S. states have been drawn.

 20th and 21st centuries

 The late 20th and early 21st centuries have seen examples of local and state secession movements.
 All such movements to create new states have failed.
 The formation in 1971 of the Libertarian Party and its national platform affirmed the right of states to secede on three vital principles: "We shall support recognition of the right to secede.
 Political units or areas which do secede should be recognized by the United States as independent political entities where: (1) secession is supported by a majority within the political unit, (2) the majority does not attempt suppression of the dissenting minority, and (3) the government of the new entity is at least as compatible with human freedom as that from which it seceded."

-As of 2024, over six states are said to have growing secessionist movements, those being Alaska, California, Texas, Louisiana, Florida, and New Hampshire.
-Due to the increasing polarization of the country, it was reported that these areas are seeing growing calls for independence.
+As of 2024, over six states have growing secessionist movements, those being Alaska, California, Texas, Louisiana, Florida, and New Hampshire.
+Due to the increasing polarization of the country, it is said that these areas are seeing growing calls for independence.